gkatsikas/snf/README.md

   * `./run.sh <snf-exec> <your property file>` will load the property file and generate the synthesized chain in the specified folder.
   * To run a Click-based SNF: `click <path-to-snf.click>`
-  * To run a (Fast)Click-based SNF with DPDK: `click --dpdk -c ffff -n 4 -v -- <path-to-dpdk-snf.click>`
+  * To run a (Fast)Click-based SNF with DPDK: `click --dpdk -c 0xffff -v -- <path-to-dpdk-snf.click>`

 II.
 Multi-core SNF
 ------
 There are various ways to deploy SNF across multiple cores.
-We currently support Click-DPDK and FastClick (with DPDK) using Receive-Side Scaling (RSS) as follows:
+We currently support Click-DPDK and FastClick with DPDK, both using Receive-Side Scaling (RSS) as follows:

   * Build SNF with DPDK support following the steps above.
-  * Input a set of Click-based NFs, even if they do not use Click-DPDK I/O!
+  * Input a set of Click-based NFs, even if they do not use DPDK-based I/O. SNF will output DPDK-based I/O instructions if configured with DPDK.
   * In the [GENERIC] section of the input property file set:
     * HARDWARE_CLASSIFICATION = true
     * HARDWARE_CLASSIFICATION_FORMAT = RSS-Hashing